sangramdesai123/Social_Media_Api/README.md

 ------------------------------------------
 ### Activity:
-1. Payment using PayUMoney api
-2. Payment using InstaMojo api
-3. SMS api
+1. Login with Facebook
+2. Login with Google
+3. Login with Instagram
+4. Login with Linkedin
 ------------------------------------------
 ### Prerequisites
 <pre><code>